OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 The answer is to which is A) how dare you, B) you don't *have* to memorize every API call. -->

 MMTk provides the very helpful [DummyVM](https://github.com/mmtk/mmtk-core/tree/master/docs/dummyvm) to showcase interactions with its API ([described here](https://docs.mmtk.io/api/mmtk/memory_manager/index.html)), which I used as a base - and you probably should too.
-It assumes we want to do FFI, and so has a lot of e.g. `extern "C"`, but we don't even need that since we never exit Rust.
+It assumes we want to do FFI, and so has a lot of e.g. `extern "C"`, but we don't even need all that since we never exit Rust.
-This won't be a thorough overview since I don't need to fully leverage MMTk's features, more like a starting point.

-To interact with MMTk, we need to create an MMTk instance.
-For that, we create a builder with our chosen options and our pre-existing `MarkSweep` plan, then we call `mmtk_init::<SOMVM>(&builder)` to get a nice `MMTK<SOMVM>` instance.
+To interact with MMTk, we need an MMTk instance.
+For that, we create a builder with our chosen options and our pre-existing `MarkSweep` plan, then we call `mmtk_init::<SOMVM>(&builder)` to get a nice `MMTK<SOMVM>`.

 We also need to declare a *mutator*, a per-thread data structure to manage allocations, so an incredibly important one.
 We call `mmtk_bind_mutator` to ask MMTk to please give us a `Mutator<SOMVM>` for our current and only execution thread, which we'll store and use to allocate memory.
 And now we're all sorted.